 Anishinaabe Culture

 Minjmendaan is Ojibwe for "to keep in mind; to remember".
-It is an annual newsletter highlighting Killarney's history and current information about issues that affect First Nation and Metis peoples.
+It is an annual newsletter highlighting Killarney's history and current information about issues that affect First Nation peoples.
 Its first edition was published in the summer of 2002.
 Now available online.

 The Three Fires Confederacy